ObjectiveCharm/indexed_string/README.md

-__⚠️⚠️This crate is just a practice work with not taking grapheme cluster into consideration and will have undefined behaviour when try to convert from string has grapheme clusters__
+__⚠️⚠️This crate is just a practice work with not taking grapheme cluster into consideration and will have undefined behaviour when try to convert from string has grapheme clusters.__
 __Sadly,I have no idea how to recognize boundary of grapheme clusters__
 ## Indexing UTF-8 String